kennethreitz-archive/.com/content/posts/121126-open-source.rst

 They communicate well.

-I've been keen to recognize another recurring pattern, found in many internal codbases I've worked with:
+I've been keen to recognize another recurring pattern, found in many internal codebases I've worked with:

 - Technical debt.
 - Little to no documentation